Meet the Team

 “Our lives are connected globally.
 As educator and researcher in the field of peace and sustainability I am researching the use of natural resources and how it is connected to violent conflict.
 However, my first degree is in Fine Art which led me to Arty-Folks during the post-Covid era of global uncertainty and war.
 I wanted to rediscover the magic of art to counter balance the pressures of academia.”

-William Bryan, Comms/Outreach
+William Bryan, Vice-Chair

 Bill’s career has seen him running various aspects of a large-scale well-known visitor attraction, and for the last 7 years he was the Managing Director of Drayton Manor.
 As a specialist in customer experience & journey and team creation and engagement Bill knows how important it is to have and promote good mental health and wellbeing.